Sunday, November 24, 2024

 Keyboard

-Every laptop on this list is designed for the general public and if you’ve got someone with vision impairment, the keyboard’s letters may be too small to distinguish.
-Not only can the the small can be too small but also the color’s used may not provide good contrast with the key’s background which makes it even harder to distinguish.
-Ideally, you’d want white letters within a black background.
+Every laptop on this list is designed for general use, but if you’re shopping for someone with vision impairment, the keyboard letters may be too small to distinguish.
+The small font size and certain color choices may not provide enough contrast with the key background, making them even harder to read.
+Ideally, you’d want white letters on a black background for better visibility.

-If that’s not enough you can buy keyboard stickers as shown below.
+If that’s still not enough, you can buy keyboard stickers like the ones shown below.

-They’re only 10 bucks.
-Whether or not this laptop is for someone with visual impairment, you should buy the stickers anyways.
-They’re cheap and cool.
+They’re only about $10.
+Whether or not this laptop is for someone with visual impairment, these stickers are a great addition—they’re affordable and look cool!

 ASUS VivoBook 17